PhotoboothProject/photobooth/docs/faq/index.md

 -   Secure origin or exception required!
     -   [Prefer Secure Origins For Powerful New Features](https://medium.com/@Carmichaelize/enabling-the-microphone-camera-in-chrome-for-local-unsecure-origins-9c90c3149339)
     -   [Enabling the Microphone/Camera in Chrome for (Local) Unsecure Origins](https://www.chromium.org/Home/chromium-security/prefer-secure-origins-for-powerful-new-features)
--   Admin panel config _"Device cam takes picture"_ can be used to take a picture from this preview instead using gphoto / digicamcontrol / raspistill / libcamera-still.
+-   Admin panel config _"Device cam takes picture"_ can be used to take a picture from this preview instead using gphoto / digicamcontrol / raspistill / libcamera-still / rpicam-still.

 ### Preview from DSLR